HS13: Research and Narrative in Modern European History

 About

-The Modern European History Working Group promotes the development of new research that balances academic rigor and broadly accessible narratives.
+This group promotes the development of new research that balances academic rigor and broadly accessible narratives.
+Our events revolve around sharing work in progress and improving narrative skills.

 Active since: 2021